What I Buy Instead of Chanel Beauty: Non-toxic Alternatives You’ll Love

 Rouge Coco Bloom Lip Colour: Ilia Color Block High-Impact Lipstick

 Chanel Rouge Coco Bloom lipsticks are famous for high pigment and a glossy, hydrated finish.
-Ilia Color Block High-Impact Lipstick delivers the same bold color payoff with a creamy, comfortable finish that doesn’t dry your lips out.
-This is the kind of lipstick I keep in my bag because it works without thinking about it.
+Ilia Color Block High-Impact Lipstick delivers the same bold color payoff with a creamy, comfortable finish that doesn’t dry out your lips.
+This is the one I throw in my bag and don’t check a mirror for.

 Tip: Want it to last longer without losing the shine?
 Use a tiny bit of clear lip balm underneath.
 It keeps the color smooth, punchy, and comfortable all day.